MONEY SAVER | HOLIDAY

 Shop at these eight supermarkets for grocery discounts to save money on this year’s Thanksgiving meal.

-1. Walmart - To give shoppers the best deals, Walmart is selling Thanksgiving staples at last year’s prices.
-From turkeys to cranberry sauce, find everything rolled back based on costs from 2021.
+1. Walmart - To give shoppers the best deals, Walmart is selling Thanksgiving staples for a meal costing under $7 per person.
+From turkeys to cranberry sauce, find them at great prices.
 You’ll find a whole turkey for under $1 per pound, along with grab-and-go meal options to make the holiday a lot less stressful.

 2. Safeway - Safeway is offering a free turkey up to 16 pounds this holiday when you spend $150 and use a digital coupon from the Just for U app, where you can access their free loyalty program.
 The promotion is valid until supplies last, so act quickly to get your turkey.

-4. Lidl - Get all the Thanksgiving essentials for less than $30 with Lidl’s Thanksgiving basket, which has enough for up to 10 people.
+4. Lidl - Get all the Thanksgiving essentials for less than $45 with Lidl’s Thanksgiving essentials, which has enough for up to 10 people.
 It includes a 13-pound frozen turkey, baby carrots, sweet peas, turkey stuffing mix, and sweet potatoes.
-The deal is available through the German grocer’s loyalty program, which anyone can join for free.

 5. Publix - For those who prefer a Thanksgiving takeaway option, Publix is offering their Thanksgiving to-go boxes, which can feed a crowd for a great price.
-The small box costs $54.99 and feeds seven to 10 people, while the large box costs $99.99 and feeds 14-18 people.
+The box costs $76.99 and feeds seven to 10 people.
 It’s a low-cost option for an easy Thanksgiving — just make sure to pick up a box before the holiday, since the grocery store closes on Thanksgiving.

 7. Shop Rite - The grocery store is also offering a free turkey or ham for Thanksgiving for shoppers who spend $400 from now until Thanksgiving.
 Just sign up for their free loyalty club to track your spending by scanning your club card each time you shop.
 Once you hit the required spend amount, you can choose from turkey, chicken, tofurky, ham, or lasagna.